-Deposits & Borrowings - Liquidity - Worksheet 14 Questions Yes/No/NA Findings 1.
-Does the total amount of deposits equal the amount on the balance sheet?
-2. Does the term deposit agreement contain: a.
-Member's name b. the account number, c. the amount of the deposit, d. the interest rate, e. the deposit issue date and maturity date, f. interest payment method and periods, g. penalty for early withdrawal, h. designation of beneficiary, and i. terms and conditions under which deposits and interest must be returned at maturity?
+Deposits & Borrowings - Liquidity - Worksheet 15

+Questions Yes/No/NA Findings

+1

+1. Does the total amount of deposits equal the amount on the balance sheet?

+2. Does the term deposit agreement contain:

+a.
+Member's name

+b. the account number,

+c. the amount of the deposit,

+d. the interest rate,

+e. the deposit issue date and maturity date,

+f. interest payment method and periods,

+g. penalty for early withdrawal,

+h. designation of beneficiary, and

+i. terms and conditions under which deposits, and interest must be

+returned at maturity?

 3. Does each member receive a passbook to record savings transactions?

-4. If yes, does the passbook include: a. the member's name, b. the account number, c. date the deposit or withdrawal was made, d. the outstanding balance, e. signature of the employee accepting the deposit or performing the withdrawal transaction, and g. fees or late charges.
+4. If yes, does the passbook include:

+a. the member's name,

+b. the account number,

+c. date the deposit or withdrawal was made,

+d. the outstanding balance,

+e. signature of the employee accepting the deposit or performing the

+withdrawal transaction, and

+g. fees or late charges.

 5. Are all transactions recorded in the passbook?

+•

 6. If a member withdraws money, is he/she required to sign the receipt?

 7. Does the SACCOS offer competitive rates on deposits?

+8. Are duties segregated between persons: having access to cash,

+responsible for opening new accounts, responsible for authorizing account

+adjustments and responsible for posting information to the general ledger?

+5. Are subsidiary ledgers for deposits and accrued interest reconciled to

+the general ledger on a periodic (no less than quarterly) basis?

+10. Are all closed accounts reviewed by the Inspectory Committee or their

+appointee to ensure that they were closed by their owner and there is no

+fraudulent activity?

-8. Are duties segregated between persons: having access to cash, responsible for opening new accounts, responsible for authorizing account adjustments and responsible for posting information to the general ledger?
-5. Are subsidiary ledgers for deposits and accrued interest reconciled to the general ledger on a periodic (no less than quarterly) basis?
-10. Are all closed accounts reviewed by the Supervisory Committee or their appointee to ensure that they were closed by their owner and there is no fraudulent activity?
-11. Are employee and official's accounts and their dependents periodically reviewed for abnormal activity?
-12. Does the SACCOS borrow funds at subsidized rates?
-13. If yes, has management analyzed the effect on the SACCOS profitability should the subsidized credit be lost?
+11. Are employee and official's accounts and their dependents periodically reviewed for abnormal activity?12.
+Does the SACCOS borrow funds at subsidized rates?
+13. If yes, has management analysed the effect on the SACCOS profitability should the subsidized credit be lost?
 14. Does management have an alternative plan if the SACCOS should lose the subsidized credit?
-15. Does any single depositor hold more than 20% of total deposits?16.
-Does the SACCOS pay all liabilities on time and per the invoice terms?
-17. Are amounts included in "other liabilities" periodically reviewed for propriety of accounting?
+15. Does any top ten depositors hold more than 20% of total savings and deposits?
+16. Does the SACCOS pay all liabilities on time and per the invoice terms?17.
+Are amounts included in "other liabilities" periodically reviewed for purpose of accounting?
 18. Does the SACCOS have suspense accounts with balances?a.
 If yes, have all items in the accounts been identified?b.
 If yes, are items in the account clearing in a timely fashion?c.
 If yes, are there any losses in this account(explain)?
-19. Is the SACCOS borrowings less than 5% of its total assets?
-20. Does the Supervisory Committee or auditor annually verify members' balances surveying a random sample of accounts?
-21. Is a deposit inventory done quarterly?
-Number of Exceptions in this area: 0
+19. Is the SACCOS borrowings less than 5% of its total assets?20.
+Does the Inspectory Committee or auditor annually verify members' balances by random sample of accounts?